Chris Lauzen: Kane County board chairman

 Lauzen managed the County during the second year of a freeze on the property tax levy for the county, Forest Preserve, and the Fox Valley Park District.
 In March 2013, he also led members of the Kane County Board to a unanimous decision to refinance a large number of county bonds.
 Lauzen has been involved in the Longmeadow Parkway Bridge Corridor, a proposed project to build a bridge in northern Kane County over the Fox River.

 In 2018, Lauzen raised questions regarding possible insider payments from the executive director of the Upper Illinois Valley River Development Authority to companies he owns.
 The authority is one of 10 regional development authority bodies in Illinois.
 Its executive director is Andrew Hamilton and he is the head of 8 of the 10 bodies, including the Upper Illinois Valley agency that includes Kane County.
 The Illinois Policy Institute (IPI) had published two reports that focus on over $2 million that IPI says has gone to Hamilton and companies he is affiliated with.
 Lauzen questioned the liaison to the authority but did not receive satisfactory answers, according to him, and called for a closer investigation.
 According to the Daily Herald, "The institute [IPI] found Hamilton operates a related private business that has resulted in $2 million in pay and reimbursements since 2010.
 That total includes an average of about $241,227 in annual pay and reimbursements to Hamilton from the eight authorities combined during the past eight years.
 It also includes $151,078 paid to one of Hamilton's side businesses, Opportunity Alliance."

+Kane County Treasurer

+In 2022, Lauzen was elected Kane County Treasurer, defeating Democrat Jeffrey Pripusich in the general election.

+In 2026, Lauzen introduced changes to Kane County property tax bills intended to increase transparency, including the addition of taxing district contact information and graphical breakdowns of tax allocations.